AndrewWHans/Data-Fest-2025/README.md

 # Data-Fest-2025
+## GOAL:
+- Analyze markets globally and analyze a specific region to determine what will be the best place to look over.

 🏅 Project submitted for Notre Dame's DataFest 2025.

-## 📁 Contents
+## 📁 Main Contents

-- `DataFestAnalysis.ipynb` – Primary analysis notebook.
+- `DataFestAnalysis.ipynb` – The primary analysis notebook.
 - `HeatMaps.ipynb` – Visualization and geospatial exploration.
 - `microtrends.ipynb` – Microeconomic trends modeling.
 - `.gitignore` – Prevents sensitive or restricted files from being tracked.